 And if you don’t trust Trump, then at least trust Ben Carson.
 Trust the good people he surrounds himself with, like Kellyanne Conway (another strong pro-life advocate).
 These are the types of people that Trump will appoint to the most powerful positions in government.
 Remember, this is not just about Trump and the presidency.
 This is about an entire cabinet, an entire organization, from Surgeon General, to Attorney General, to Secretary of State, to Secretary of Defense, Secretary of Education, Secretary of Homeland Security, and on, and on, and on.
 You can tell a lot about a person by the people he surrounds himself with.
 And Trump has been surrounding himself with solid examples of human beings.
 And who is Hillary Clinton surrounding herself with?
 More people with her same pro-abortion policies.

 Remember, Planned Parenthood wants you to stay home.
-They want you not to vote for Trump, because they know that by not voting for Trump, you are effectively giving a vote to Hillary Clinton, who will advance their culture-of-death agenda.
-This is why Cecile Richards, the head of Planned Parenthood, has been so critical of Trump, and has publicly voiced support for Hillary Clinton.
-At the Democratic National Convention, Cecile Richards said “Donald Trump has pledged to appoint justices who will overturn Roe v.
+They want you not to vote for Trump, because they know that by not voting for Trump, you are effectively giving a vote to Hillary Clinton.
+Is it any surprise that Cecile Richards, the head of Planned Parenthood, openly criticized Trump at the Democratic National Convention?
+As she stated, “Donald Trump has pledged to appoint justices who will overturn Roe v.
 Wade and undo decades of progress.”
 While the crowd cheered, she added, “His policies aren’t just frightening, they’re rooted in a disturbing worldview.”
 I mean, seriously?
 Does a faithful Catholic need any further reason to vote for Trump?
 The general of the enemy’s army has made Trump her enemy.
 Do Catholics not realize that when they repeat the same narrative as Cecile Richards and the mainstream media, they play right into their hands?
 Planned Parenthood must be so happy that Catholics have been lulled into inaction by their very own leaders.

 “But there are other issues besides abortion.”
 Yes, that’s true.
 But give me one issue that kills 1 million Americans every year.
 Give me one issue that kills 1 million innocent babies every year.
 And remember, abortion is a double-edged evil.
 It not only kills babies, but it also kills womens’ souls.
 The souls of millions of American women are at stake in this issue, the souls of our sisters in Christ.
 Abortion in fact is the greatest threat to the soul of our country, because it is the greatest destroyer and abuser of women to date.
 As Mother Teresa said, “The greatest threat to love and peace, is abortion.”